reiggrau/nuxt3-cognito-dynamodb/README.md

 }
 ```

-This will tell TypeScript that our environment variables for COGNITO_CLIENT_ID and COGNITO_CLIENT_SECRETwill never be undefined.
+This will tell TypeScript that our environment variables for COGNITO_CLIENT_ID and COGNITO_CLIENT_SECRET will never be undefined.

 In the root folder, create a file named .env.local.
 Inside that file, you need to define the necessary variables: